JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 </tldr>

-The interface provides quick access to the sandbox container and specific directories located within it.
+Provides quick access to the sandbox container and specific directories located within it.

 The path to the sandbox container is obtained using the [`intellijPlatform.sandboxContainer`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-sandboxContainer) extension property and the type and version of the IntelliJ Platform applied to the project.